mechaturtles/k-a/README.md

 # Credits
 This is dedicated to my Agatha, who designed the seal and cursive names by hand and helped me make a lot of the physical invitations for this wedding.

+Oh, and Mr. ChatGPT.
+He slips here and there, but he made my vision possible.